-Regardless of a team's intention to participate in Provincials or not, game reports of all games must be received by the Regional Director, c/o OWHA Office on or before the above-noted deadlines.
+Regardless of a team's intention to participate in Provincials or not, game reports of all games must be received on or before the above-noted deadlines.

 (H) FUNdamentals programmes and players must also be registered by November 15th of each hockey season.
 Additional players may be added throughout the season to any team or FUNdamentals programme, within the limitations of ARTICLE SEVEN (D) and the restrictions on Provincial eligibility set out in REGULATION THREE.